Introduction

 Addition (Adding New Elements)

-Add objects, people, animals, or design elements to your image.
+Add objects, people, animals, or design elements.
 Be specific about what to add, where it should be positioned, and how it should integrate with the existing image.

 Operation | Example Prompt |